Questions and Answers

-Chinese herbalism has been continuously refined over thousands of years, to the point it is now more sophisticated in its clinical applications than the pharmacy of western biomedicine.
-Indications, contra-indications and potential side effects of Chinese herbal medicine are better known than the same aspects of Western pharmaceuticals.
-So far more people die in America each year from adverse drug reactions than are killed in traffic accidents.
-Herbal formulas may be taken as tea, concentrated fluid extracts, syrup, tablets, powder, or in combination with food.
+Chinese herbalism has been continuously refined over thousands of years to the point it is now more sophisticated in its clinical applications than the pharmacy of western biomedicine.
+Indications, contra-indications, and potential side effects of Chinese herbal medicine are better known than the same aspects of Western pharmaceuticals.
+So far, more people die in America each year from adverse drug reactions than are killed in traffic accidents.
+Herbal formulas may be taken as a tea, concentrated fluid extracts, syrup, tablets, powder, or in combination with food.

-3 Q: Are all the “herbs” vegetable in origin?
+3. Q: Are all the “herbs” vegetables in origin?

 A: The Chinese adopted and incorporated herbs from all over the world.
 Fifteen to twenty percent of the 500 ingredients considered standard originated from outside China.
 What makes these “Chinese” herbs is that they are prescribed according to Chinese medical theory and a TCM pattern diagnosis.

 5. Q: Does Chinese herbal medicine work for Western patients?